 Still, we continue to see healthy (maybe too healthy) home price growth and it’s probably going to keep rising, which should make it more difficult for some would-be buyers to purchase homes due to DTI restrictions.

 Yes, mortgage lenders limit what you can afford based on your income, but there’s a way around this if you happen to have money in the bank (or a relative willing to gift you money for a down payment).

-In the report, NAR highlighted the fact that affordability declined in the first quarter compared to the first quarter of 2015 because of higher home prices.
+In the report, NAR highlighted the fact that affordability improved in the second quarter compared to the second quarter of 2019 because of lower mortgage rates.

 - Let’s consider the income you need to buy a median-priced home